-The following is the original “Homepage” for the Books & Authors of Magna event in 2012
+The following is a summary of the content from the original “Homepage” for the Books & Authors of Magna event in 2012.

 Thanks go out to all who participated in the September 2012 event on the “Books And Authors of Magna”, and the 2013 event on “Art and Artists of Magna.”
 Information gathered for the book event project will remain on this site for now, but will only be updated once a year or so.
 For the latest information on these topics and future annual local Art In Magna seminars, please see www.artinmagna.com

 Books and Authors of Magna, Utah

 ** New!
 Robert Goble has gathered some great information about Clair Huffaker, one of Magna’s first major authors.
 See Rob’s blog for an annotated interview with Monte Kelson, a relative of the Huffakers, at: http://robertgoble.blogspot.com/2012/09/clair-huffaker-novelist-screenwriter.html Magna, Utah has a fascinating history.
 Located on the western edge of the Salt Lake Valley, it has been home to agriculture, mining and high tech, all powered by an eclectic mix of cultural, ethnic and religious groups who have shaped the town and contributed to the historic and artistic achievements of the area.
 To celebrate over 100 years of literary output, a free event was held in September 2012 to explore the wide variety of Books and Authors of Magna.
 The two-hour gathering shared information about more than 50 books by 20 authors with Magna roots, and featured seven local authors and editors.
 A panel discussion touched on regional history and predictions for the evolving publishing industry